Restore Hyper-V Virtual Machine from Windows Server Backup

 Windows Server Backup

-Evolution of Hyper-V virtual machine backup on Windows Server Backup
+Evolution of Hyper-V Virtual Machine Backup on Windows Server Backup

 In the previous version of Windows Server Backup, Hyper-V virtual machines are backed up and restored as part of full server or volume.
 So, you cannot backup or restore an individual virtual machine from a Hyper-V host.
 Luckily things changed in Windows Server 2012.
 Now it is possible to perform separate backup and restore for a single Hyper-V virtual machine.
 The WSB capabilities in backing up the Hyper-V infrastructure includes: